w3c/automotive-viss2/server/vissv2server/atServer/README.md

 #### 60-69 Permission Errors
 	- 60: Permission error: no access allowed with that purpose
 	- 61: Permission error: read-only access trying to write

+**Unit tests**
+Testing the Access Grant Token server and the Access Token server can be done running access_control_test.go The default feeder can be used but also a rl-feeder with recorded data playback.
+The AGT server must currently be started manually.
+Test cases can also be built and run,debugged individually.
+Recommend to use an IDE with debugger for this.